antoineMoPa/ogl-js/Readme.md

 # OGL-JS

-This project embeds Spidemonkey 24 into a c++ application.
+This project embeds Spidemonkey 24 into a C++ application with JS scripting.
+The JS code has access a coder-friendly set of 3d functions.
+You can use GLSL to create everything you can think of.

 ## Currently available functions